damilarekoiki/laravel-engr-test/README.md

 The email should appear in laravel.log file in your development environment

+## Validation

+Validation for claim submission is done in ClaimRequest.php

 ## Test

 Run `php artisan test` to see if any test fails